Award for Excellence in Online Teaching

 - Download and add comments to the Quality of Course Design Rubric.
 Your comments should summarize how your course addresses each point in the rubric.
 The rubric, along with your comments, will be used to judge your submission.

 - Prepare a Student Feedback on Course Effectiveness Report.
 Refer to these guidelines for preparing this document.

-- Complete this nomination form, and attach the supporting documentation described above.
+- Complete the Nomination Form online, and attach the supporting documentation described above.

-- Nomination forms that do not include the required documentation (Quality Of Course Design rubric and Student Feedback on Course Effectiveness Report) will not be considered.
+- Note: Nomination Forms that do not include the required documentation (Quality of Course Design Rubric and Student Feedback on Course Effectiveness Report) will not be considered.
 If you have any questions regarding the preparation of the documentation, please contact the Office of Distance and Extended Learning.

 To be eligible to receive an award, courses must

 - be developed and taught by faculty who teach a minimum of half-time and/or have a continuing appointment;

 - have been taught online in Fall 2020, Spring 2021, or Summer 2021.

 The award is based exclusively on work conducted while serving a teaching appointment at Texas State University.
 The criteria for the award include